-When the ARB approves the appraisal records for the year, the ARB fulfills most of its responsibilities to change the records.
-However, an ARB's duties do not end after it approves the appraisal records.
-It may need to address other matters throughout the tax year, including late-filed residence homestead exemptions, supplemental records, appraisal roll corrections, failure to deliver notice, cases of substantial error and joint motions on incorrect values.
+When the ARB approves the appraisal records for the year, the ARB loses most of its authority to change the records.
+However, an ARB’s duties do not end after it approves the appraisal records.
+The board may need to address other matters throughout the tax year, including late-filed residence homestead exemptions, supplemental records, appraisal roll corrections, failure to deliver notice, cases of substantial error, and joint motions on incorrect values.

-Property owners may file homestead exemption applications after the May 1 deadline for filing has passed.
-Homeowners must apply for the exemption no later than one year after the delinquency date for the tax year.
-Property owners age 65 and older or disabled homeowners may file an application for this homestead exemption up to one year after the date the person turns 65 or becomes disabled.
-The chief appraiser approves, denies or modifies the exemption as appropriate and submits the proposed change to the records to the ARB.
+Section 11.431, Tax Code, allows property owners to file homestead exemption applications after the May 1 deadline for filing has passed.
+Homeowners must apply for the exemption no later than one year after the taxes on the homestead were paid or became delinquent, whichever is earlier.
+Section 11.43 allows over-65 homeowners to file an application for the over-65 homestead exemption up to one year after the date the person turns 65.
+The chief appraiser approves, denies, or modifies the exemption as appropriate and submits the proposed change to the records to the ARB.

 If the chief appraiser denies a late-filed homestead exemption application, the property owner may file a notice of protest and request an ARB hearing.

 The chief appraiser often prepares and submits supplemental records to the ARB after approval of the initial appraisal records.
-Supplemental records list property that the chief appraiser discovers was not included in the initial records submitted to the ARB.
-These records also include property that was omitted from the appraisal roll in an earlier year.
+Supplemental records list property that the chief appraiser discovers was not included in the initial records submission.
+They also include property that was omitted from the appraisal roll in an earlier year.

 The ARB reviews and approves supplemental records by the same process used for the original appraisal records.
-However, the deadline for a property owner to protest is different.
+However, the time deadlines for a property owner to protest are different.
 A property owner has 30 days after the chief appraiser submits the supplemental records to file a notice of protest.
-The ARB has 30 days after the property owner files the protest to hear and determine it, or as soon after that date as possible.
-After completing its review the ARB adopts an order approving the supplemental records (Exhibit 22).
+The ARB has 30 days after the property owner files the protest to hear and determine it or as soon after that date as possible.

 Corrections after approval

-The ARB has authority to hear motions to correct appraisal rolls and to hear protests for failure of the appraisal district to provide notice to the property owner.
-The chief appraiser also has certain authority to correct errors in approved appraisal records.
+Sections 25.25 and 41.411, Property Tax Code, give the ARB and the chief appraiser authority to correct certain errors in approved appraisal records.
 Correction procedures vary, depending on the type of correction.
-The ARB may correct some errors up to five years after the year of the error and may correct other errors only if the property owner acts before the tax year's delinquency date.
+The ARB may correct some errors up to five years after the year of the error and may correct other errors only if the property owner acts before the delinquency date.
 The filing deadlines and types of corrections are discussed below.

-A person who acquires a property after Jan.
-1 of the tax year in question has the same rights to file a motion to correct the property's record as the Jan.
-1 owner had.
+Section 25.25 provides that a person who acquires a property after the January 1 of the tax year in question has the same rights to file a motion to correct the property’s record as the January 1 owner had.
 The new owner must meet the same deadline for filing the motion.
-In addition, the new owner may continue any motion filed by the Jan.
-1 owner.
+In addition, the new owner may continue any motion filed by the January 1 owner.

-Each quarter, the chief appraiser will submit a report to the ARB and appraisal district board of directors showing any changes to the appraisal rolls.
-The report must include the property owner's name, address, property description and type of clerical error or other inaccuracy that caused an error on the appraisal rolls.
+Each quarter, the chief appraiser will submit a report to the ARB and appraisal district board of directors showing any changes to the appraisal rolls under Section 25.25(b).
+The report must include the property owner’s name, address, property description, and type of clerical error or other inaccuracy that caused an error on the appraisal rolls.

-The failure or refusal of a chief appraiser to make a clerical error change to an appraisal roll is not subject to an ARB action or a taxpayer lawsuit.
+The failure or refusal of a chief appraiser to make a clerical error change to an appraisal roll under Section 25.25(b) is not subject to an ARB action or a taxpayer lawsuit.